 Lessons 10 through 15 cover more specific applications such as understanding genre and creating comics.

 Side Note: One of my favorite lessons is Lesson 10, which is a case study of a short story Gaiman wrote called “October Tale.”
 Gaiman reads the story which is about a genie who comes across a woman who doesn’t want any wishes.
 It’s a delight to listen to him read and then use it to break down how to develop characters and build a plot, all within the span of 15 minutes.

 And the final four lessons provide us with practical advice for the writer’s life such And the final four lessons provide us with practical advice for the writer’s life such as overcoming writer’s block, finishing your first draft, and getting published.

 If you are looking for an abbreviated lesson plan, I compiled my own version that covers the basics in just under 2 hours.
 I found these lessons to be the most impactful and beneficial to helping me learn the writing process.

 This MasterClass taught me a lot about storytelling, which applies to much more than writing fiction novels.

-Whether you are talking to a friend or writing a blog post, Gaiman’s tools and techniques are all about forming a connection with another person and sharing your point of view.
+Whether you are talking to a friend or writing a blog post or dabbling in screenwriting, Gaiman’s tools and techniques are all about forming a connection with another person and sharing your point of view.

 Below are a few key learnings that stood out during the MasterClass: